Keyboard with lock

 The business school where you enrolled may use your personal data to run its own alumni programme, in which case the business school will act as an independent data controller when it does so.
 Please see the relevant business school’s privacy policy for further information, which you can find on its website, or contact your business school directly.

-BEIS is a department of the UK Government, whose general contact address is: 1 Victoria Street, London, SW1H 0ET.
+DBT is a department of the UK Government, whose general contact address is: Old Admiralty Building, Admiralty Pl, London SW1A 2DY.

 The Chartered Association of Business Schools is a registered company (company number: RC000880) and a registered charity in England and Wales (charity number: 1162854).
 Our address is: 3rd Floor, 40 Queen Street, London, EC4R 1DD.